shubhwhoam/sayheyshubh_website/replit.md

 - **Node.js HTTP Server**: Local development server for static file serving
 - Custom MIME type handling for various file formats including images and documents

+## Payment Gateway
+- **Razorpay**: Payment processing for note purchases with webhook support for reliable payment verification
+- Requires RAZORPAY_KEY_ID and RAZORPAY_KEY_SECRET environment variables
+- Webhook endpoint must be configured in Razorpay dashboard to point to verify-payment function

 ## Third-party Integrations
-The site is designed to accommodate future integrations with educational platforms and content delivery networks for the study materials section.
-The Firebase backend provides scalability for user management and content protection features.
+The site uses Firebase for authentication and data storage, Razorpay for secure payment processing, Google Analytics for tracking, and is designed to accommodate future integrations with educational platforms and content delivery networks.